 Katharine Wheeler As a visual artist what underpins my practice is a love of the observational process, an exploration between the developmental work and that of a finished composition.
 My work diversifies widely from portraiture, expressive drawing, artistic collaborations, partnerships and work in arts development.
 I have a keen interest in the ability of the creative process to build connections with the wider community, to speak across disciplines, awareness and preconceptions and bring us to a point of focus: Focus on a moment, on an issue, on ourselves and the social environment that surrounds us.

 Katie Anderson I have been evolving a creative practice as an artist that reflects, responds and shares with the communities and places where I am based.
-Dumfries and Galloway is a place in a period of change and creative energy, and I am interested in drawing new connections and working collaboratively within this.
-My own work is driven by process, material and the people they relate to, sitting somewhere between installation, sculpture and a more public art. www.katiejanderson.wordpress.com
+Dumfries and Galloway is a place in a period of change and creative energy, and I am interested in working collaboratively within this.
+My work is driven by people, places, materials and collaborative practice, sitting somewhere between installation, sculpture and a more public art. www.katiejanderson.com

 Sal Cuddihy I have worked in hospitality in Dumfries since I was 14 years old, and through this became involved in local festivals including Nithraid, Big Burns Supper, Environmental Arts Festival and Sanctuary.
 My roles have been in production and Front of House management, so I’m proof that you don’t need to be an artist to get involved in the arts industry.
 I hope that during my time at the Stove I can link different groups and communities with events that will create jobs for people in Dumfries whether it be as an artist or as someone who makes it all happen.
 The Light Room was my first project that I led in the Stove; this involved a combination of different workshops addressing prejudice, hate speech, mental health awareness and wellbeing.
 This led to discussions and links between the groups involved to create a modal that tackles prejudice and how to overcome it’s effects.